* Euro falls to one-month low as political worries rise

 "The market has really been reacting to a combination of the North Korea news and its global impact and the election in Germany," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey.
 "This has been a low-volatility market and this is really the only significant news we have had lately."

-In currencies, the euro fell as worry grew about political fallout in Germany and other euro zone countries.
+The euro fell as worry grew about political fallout in Germany and other euro zone countries.

 Investors have shifted their focus to the euro zone's growing political divides in places such as Spain and Italy after the German election, said Joseph Trevisani, Chief Market Strategist at WorldWide Markets in Woodcliff Lake, New Jersey.